1jour1vin

 Rated estate (2023 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-A wine made for long aging but which is already showing its seductive side today.
-The aroma harmoniously blends fruitiness and woodiness.
-The palate is well-balanced and smooth, while displaying a solid structure.
+A wine built for long-term aging, yet already showing its charm today.
+The aroma harmoniously blends fruitiness and oak.
+The palate is well-balanced and smooth, yet displays a solid structure.

 About the estate:

-Since 1790, ten generations have succeeded one another on this 21-hectare estate, renowned for its Marsannay, Gevrey, and Fixin wines.
-Philippe Huguenot took over from his father Jean-Louis in 1996 and began converting the vineyard to organic farming (certified in 2013).
+Since 1790, ten generations have managed this 21-hectare estate, renowned for its Marsannay, Gevrey, and Fixin wines.
+Philippe Huguenot took over from his father, Jean-Louis, in 1996 and began the transition to organic farming (certified in 2013).

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France